COVID-19 and animals

 - The current spread of COVID-19 is a result of human to human transmission.

-- There have been no reports of the virus in domestic animals or wildlife in Australia.
+- There have been no confirmed reports of the virus in domestic animals or wildlife in Australia.

 - The World Organisation for Animal Health (OIE) advises there is no justification in taking measures against companion animals which may compromise their welfare.